Years 5 & 6

 Upper Juniors are split into 3 classes.
 A Year 5 class is taught by Mrs Thompson, and there are 2 Year 6 classes taught by Mr Whelan and Mrs Lowe (Monday, Tuesday and Friday) and Mrs Connolly (Wednesday and Thursday).
-Children in these classes are supported by Mrs Pegg (Senior Teaching Assistant), Miss Braidley (Learning Support Assistant) and Mr Hall (Learning Support Assistant / Cover Supervisor).
+Children in these classes are supported by Mrs Pegg (Senior Teaching Assistant), Mrs Davis (Learning Support Assistant) and Mr Hall (Learning Support Assistant / Cover Supervisor).
 Mr Flint also works alongside Mrs Thompson teaching English and Topic to Year 5

 We will keep this page updated with useful information and links to some of the exciting things we've been doing.

 If you have any ideas of what you think should be included on the page, let your teacher know!

 Princes, Peasants and Pestilence (life in Medieval England)

 Year 6 SATs meeting for parents - March 2020